mendix/MxPushNotifications/README.md

 # Mendix Push notifications

 This module and widget should be used to implement push notifications for android and ios tablets/mobiles.
-This module/widget has been tested to work on 5.13.1 and up.
+This module/widget has been tested to work on Mendix 5.13.1 and up.

 The project contains: